 First Steps

 - Inventory all active pilots and apply Gate 1 retroactively.
 If you can't enumerate them in 10 minutes, that's your first problem.
-Evaluate each for technical viability with representative data — this step alone typically eliminates 30-50% of the portfolio.
+Evaluate each for technical viability with representative data — this step alone typically eliminates a significant portion of the portfolio.

 - Identify zombie systems by checking Gate 3 criteria on anything already deployed.
-If you can't demonstrate measurable business impact with data, the system is a zombie candidate and should enter the 30-day remediation window.
+If you can't demonstrate measurable business impact with data, the system is a zombie candidate and should enter a short remediation window.

 - Assign a graduation owner and set a 90-day review cycle.
 Give one person the authority and mandate to evaluate pilots against gate criteria, with the organizational standing to kill projects without career risk.
 Every pilot gets evaluated against its current gate every 90 days, no exceptions.